xyt-2/indie-pop-songs-analysis/README.md

 3. **Install Required Packages**:
    `pip install -r requirements.txt`

-5. **Activate the Environment**: Before running the project, activate the newly created environment:
+This command installs all the packages listed in the `requirements.txt` file.

 Now, you are ready to run the project within this environment.